bbauska/Coursera-Bootstrap/readme.md

 Then, in addition, we want now to be able to flip that icon from a pause icon to a play icon.

-What we will do is, we will say right there after this, we\'ll say
+What we will do is, we will say right there after this, we&apos;ll say
-\$carouselButton.children span, and then we\'ll say, removeClass.
+\$carouselButton.children span, and then we&apos;ll say, removeClass.

-We\'re going to remove the pause class.
+We&apos;re going to remove the pause class.
 So notice how this works.
-We\'re going to remove the pause class from that, and then, we\'re going to add the playClass.
+We&apos;re going to remove the pause class from that, and then, we&apos;re going to add the playClass.

-That way your button\'s icon is now going to be flipped from a Pause button to a Play button.
+That way your button&apos;s icon is now going to be flipped from a Pause button to a Play button.

-We\'re going to remove the pauseClass.
+We&apos;re going to remove the pauseClass.

-I\'m going to just copy this code and then paste it right there and then do the edit to this code.
+I&apos;m going to just copy this code and then paste it right there and then do the edit to this code.

-Same thing, for the carouselButton for the children span, I\'m going to instead now of the removeClass, I would say addClass, and then fa-play.
+Same thing, for the carouselButton for the children span, I&apos;m going to instead now of the removeClass, I would say addClass, and then fa-play.

 That way, what we are doing is, we are flipping that button from a Pause